cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("EntropyMCMC")` is an R package for MCMC simulation and convergence evaluation using entropy and Kullback-Leibler divergence estimation.
+-   The `r pkg("HI")` package has functions to implement a geometric approach to transdimensional MCMC methods and random direction multivariate Adaptive Rejection Metropolis Sampling.
+-   `r pkg("iterLap")` performs an iterative Laplace approximation to build a global approximation of the posterior (using mixture distributions) and then uses importance sampling for simulation based inference.
+-   The `r pkg("mcmcensemble")` package provides ensemble samplers for affine-invariant Monte Carlo Markov Chain, which allow a faster convergence for badly scaled estimation problems.
+Two samplers are proposed: the 'differential.evolution' sampler and the 'stretch' sampler.
+-   `r pkg("mcmcse")` allows estimation of multivariate effective sample size and calculation of Monte Carlo standard errors.
+-   `r pkg("MHadaptive")` performs general
+    Metropolis-Hastings Markov Chain Monte Carlo sampling of a user defined function which returns the un-normalized value (likelihood times prior) of a Bayesian model.
+The proposal variance-covariance structure is updated adaptively for efficient mixing when the structure of the target distribution is unknown.
+-   The `hitro.new()` function in `r pkg("Runuran")`
+    provides an MCMC sampler based on the Hit-and-Run algorithm in combination with the Ratio-of-Uniforms method.

 #### Discrete data